Tiger Woods: US must 'unite'

 'Not funny'

-The 41-year-old, who makes his second appearance of the year in Dubai this week, feared he would never play golf again during "dark times" as he recovered from multiple back surgeries in late 2015.
+The 41-year-old, making his second appearance of the year in Dubai this week, feared he would never play golf again during "dark times" as he recovered from multiple back surgeries in late 2015.

 "It was a tough, tough road," said Woods, who returned to golf in December after 15 months out.
 "There was a lot of dark times where I couldn't get out of bed, couldn't move, the pain was too great.